-thursday night was the big show at the room — tara’s cd release party. martin schiller (aka 87 things for the future) played, the locusts have no king played (with tara playing acoustic guitar and singing harmony), and then tara took the stage with her merry little band of sharply dressed men. we were all looking pretty stylish and dapper, i have to say.
+Thursday night was Tara’s CD release show at The Room.
+Martin Schiller (aka 87 things for the future) played, The Locusts Have No King played (with Tara playing acoustic guitar and singing harmony), and then Tara took the stage with her merry little band of sharply dressed men.
+I think we were all looking pretty stylish and dapper.

-starting at 11:00 pm, there was a simulcast going on and the music was broadcast live on CJAM (and i should pause to note that their proposal to be moved to 99.1 on the fm dial, complete with protected status, has been approved! rejoice!) as it was being performed. so even if you weren’t there, you could hear it live on the radio, and you can hear it here now. because i’m all about sharing the love.
+Starting at 11:00 pm there was a simulcast going on and the music was broadcast live on CJAM (I should pause to note that their proposal to be moved to 99.1 on the FM dial, complete with protected status, has been approved!) as it was being performed.
+So even if you weren’t there, you could hear it live on the radio.
+And you can hear it here now.
+Because I’m all about sharing the love.

-the recording quality is a little rough, at least in its current mp3 form. i wish brendan’s bass came through much louder, though i do like the way the drums sound. there are some feedback issues, but i think they were mostly happening on-stage and probably not so obvious out in the audience. i’m pretty sure most of it came from my banjo mic. i need to get a pickup of some sort…mic’ing that thing is not so easy in a live setting. i had to be turned down so low in the monitor that i couldn’t really hear what i was doing at all when i was playing that instrument, and what i could hear of it sounded hideously out of tune. and there were still on-stage feedback issues even then. so it was a relief to hear from the broadcast that not only was i pretty much in tune, but aside from a drop-out during part of the first song and not being that high in the mix initially, i was also quite audible. hooray for me, i say.
+The recording quality is a little rough, at least in its current MP3 form.
+I wish Brendan’s bass came through with a lot more clarity.
+I do like the way the drums sound.
+There are some feedback issues, but I think they were mostly happening onstage and probably not so obvious out in the audience.
+At least I hope they weren’t.
+I’m pretty sure most of that came from my banjo mic.
+I need to get a pickup or start playing electric guitar instead.
+Mic’ing that thing in a live setting is a nightmare.
+I had to be turned down so low in the monitor I couldn’t really hear what I was doing at all, and what I could hear of myself sounded hideously out of tune.
+And even then, there were still onstage feedback issues.
+So it’s a relief to hear from the broadcast that not only was I pretty much in tune, but aside from a drop-out during part of the first song and not being that high in the mix initially, I was also pretty audible.

-fun bits included an unexpected change in the setlist that had me hitting a piano chord before realizing i played banjo on the song and had about three seconds to grab it and get the mic in place for an opening solo bit (hence the feedback and hasty fade-in), chad’s twist-style drumming fake-out at the beginning of “100 years” (which cracked me up), and tara’s parental advisory bit before “over-eager heart”, among others. you can hear me in there at a few points, asking if i’m in tune and what song comes next, and talking about boogieing and taylor swift. minus the taylor swift.
+Fun bits included an unexpected last-minute change in the setlist that had me hitting a piano chord before realizing I played banjo on the song and had about three seconds to grab it and get the mic in place for an opening solo bit (hence the feedback and hasty fade-in), Chad’s twist-style drumming fake-out at the beginning of “100 Years” (which cracked me up), and Tara’s parental advisory bit before “Over-Eager Heart”.
+You can hear me in there at a few points, asking if I’m in tune, trying to clarify what song comes next, and talking about the need to boogie and Taylor Swift.
+Minus the Taylor Swift.

-we only really had a few rehearsals before the show, but this was by far the most fun i’ve had playing music in a live setting in quite a few years. i hope everyone who came out had a good time and bought a copy of tara’s cd. i know i got my copy, and it looks mighty sleek.
+We only had time to squeeze in a few rehearsals before the show, and we’ve only really been a band for a matter of weeks, but this was by far the most fun I’ve had playing music in a live setting in quite a few years.
+I hope everyone who came out had a good time and grabbed a copy of Tara’s album.